 If you want to really boost your profitability, take action on these suggestions.
 Having direct bookings gives you not only the full price (no commission) but it also gives you a greater degree of control.

 Getting to know your guests is really important.
-Show them around, make them feel comfortable, give them your mobile number in case of any problems.
+Show them around, make them feel comfortable, and give them your mobile number in case of any problems.
 Consider leaving a nice bottle of wine for them.
 Isn’t it the little touches that people always remember?

 And finally, do get some (nice) business cards made and give them to your guests.
 I always keep business cards, and most people I know do.
 When they go back home, having that little visual reminder of you and your property on their desk might just be the prompt to get you your next booking.